General GRE FAQ

 What's the deal with calculators on the GRE math sections?
 You can use a simple on-screen calculator, which adds, subtracts, multiplies, divides, and takes square roots.
 It also has a nifty function that transfers the number in the calculator display to the screen, which is useful for math questions that make you type in your answer.

 Can I use scrap paper?
 Yes; they'll give you a booklet and a pencil.
 You can replenish both whenever you'd like.
 You can't bring in your own paper or leave with their paper, for obvious reasons.
+If you take the GRE at home, you'll have to use a whiteboard and dry erase marker to take notes.

 Is there a guessing penalty on the GRE?
 No, so make sure you put in an answer for every question.
 And make sure you save a minute or two to bubble in any remaining questions.

 What is the score range for the GRE?
 130 to 170 for both verbal and math scores (in 1-point increments) and 1 to 6 for the essay score (in half-point increments).
 153 is about average for both verbal and math, and 4.0 is about average for the AWA score.
 (AWA = Analytical Writing Assessment = essays.)
+More on GRE scoring here.

 What's a "good" GRE score?
 A few points higher than the average score at your desired program.
 Here's a table with official percentile info.